Swan Racing: Car No. 30 history

 Following Michael Waltrip's run in the 2013 Daytona 500, Stremme returned to drive for the newly rechristened Swan Racing, with Tony Eury Jr. taking over crew chief duties for the team.
 The team only recorded four top 20s in the first 26 races.
-Stremme was released following the September race at Richmond International Raceway, being replaced by Cole Whitt for four races.
-Whitt finished 39th at Chicagoland Speedway.
-Four-time Chili Bowl Midget Nationals winner Kevin Swindell ran the No. 30 at New Hampshire Motor Speedway with local sponsor Genny Light, finishing 38th after an accident.
-Whitt wound up running seven races for the team, while Parker Kligerman started two races at Texas and Homestead-Miami, with sold finishes of 18th and 25th respectively.
+Stremme was released following the September race at Richmond, being replaced by Cole Whitt for four races.
+Whitt finished 39th at Chicagoland.
+Four-time Chili Bowl Midget Nationals winner Kevin Swindell ran the No. 30 at Loudon with local sponsor Genny Light, finishing 38th after an accident.
+Whitt wound up running seven races for the team, while Parker Kligerman started two races at Texas and Homestead, with solid finishes of 18th and 25th respectively.
 Overall, the team had five DNF's all season and failed to reach the halfway point of a race only once, when Whitt crashed at Phoenix in November.

 On January 7, 2014, Parker Kligerman, a former development driver for Team Penske and Kyle Busch Motorsports, was confirmed as the driver of the No. 30 for 2014.
 Unfortunately, Kligerman struggled mightily through eight races, with a best finish of 29th at Daytona, where he crashed out of the race on Lap 193.
 He also failed to finish at Phoenix (engine), Auto Club (crash), and Texas (radiator), suffered a non-terminal electronic fuel injection problem at Las Vegas and a first lap wreck at Martinsville.
 The owners points of the No. 30 were later sold to Xxxtreme Motorsport with driver J. J. Yeley due to Swan's financial struggles, with the No. 30 crew following.
 However, Kligerman continued to remain under contract.